emilywritescode/emilywritescode/README.md

 I studied computer science 👩🏻‍💻 with a minor in creative writing 📝 at Rutgers University.
 I currently work on the product management team at [NetGalley](https://www.netgalley.com/).

 In my free time, I like working on web applications and other projects that combine my technical skills with my various interests in the arts!
 Explore my Github profile to see what I've worked on and am currently working on right now!
-When I'm not coding, I enjoy:
-  - reading 📚 (classics and young adult fantasy novels)
-  - writing ✏️ (poetry and short story fiction)
-  - video games 🖥 (playing and watching)
-  - learning and creating something new 💡

 You can find more about me on [my website](https://emilywritescode.com).